94Cooper94/noteTaker/README.md

 Required packages: Simply follow the deployed link!

 ## Tests
-To test, run the following command: Clicking the link and starring the page
+To test, run the following command: click the link in the contact section

 ## License
 MIT